WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.2.1

-Automatically deletes suggestions after given number of days.
+Automatically deletes suggestions after a given number of days.
 Defaults to ``None``, meaning no deletions.

 .. setting:: URL_PREFIX